chmouel/chmouphotos/README.md

 [GodoFreddo](https://godofredo.ninja) and didn't need a lot of the fancy editing features from Ghost, since I just need only a few metadatas.

-The pictures are stored in a sqlite or mysql DB, the schemas is simple see the Item structure in [photos/data.go](./photos/data.go) for the structure.
+The pictures are stored in a DB in a sqlite file or mysql DB (faster on RPI), the schemas is simple see the Item structure in [photos/data.go](./photos/data.go) if you wanted to dig it out.

-It takes it and serves the pages via a custom golang server.
+It takes the information from the DB and serves the pages via a custom golang server.

-Probably could be a pure static site but I want to do an uploader that does the resizing and such and being more dynamic while on the road/phone.
-Maybe in the future, it's fun to experiment.
+Probably could be a pure static site but I wanted to have an uploader that does the resizing and such and being more dynamic while on the road/phone.
+Maybe in the future if this website (which currently only receives bots and my own hitview) gets popular.

 ## Setup